the Creative Commons Attribution 4.0 License.

 Temporospatial variability of snow's thermal conductivity on Arctic sea ice

 Snow significantly impacts the seasonal growth of Arctic sea ice due to its thermally insulating properties.
 Various measurements and parameterizations of thermal properties exist, but an assessment of the entire seasonal evolution of thermal conductivity and snow resistance is hitherto lacking.
 Using the comprehensive snow dataset from the Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition, we have evaluated for the first time the seasonal evolution of the snow's and denser snow-ice interface layers' thermal conductivity above different ice ages (refrozen leads, first-year ice, and second-year ice) and topographic features (ridges).
 Our dataset has a density range of snow and ice between 50 and 900 kg m−3, and corresponding anisotropy measurements, meaning we can test the current parameterizations of thermal conductivity for this density range.
-Combining different measurement parameterizations and assessing the robustness against spatial heterogeneity, we found the average thermal conductivity of snow (<550kg m−3) on sea ice remains approximately constant (0.26 ± 0.05 WK-1m-1) over time irrespective of underlying ice type, with substantial spatial and vertical variability.
+Combining different measurement parameterizations and assessing the robustness against spatial heterogeneity, we found the average thermal conductivity of snow (<550 kg m−3) on sea ice remains approximately constant (0.26 ± 0.05 ) over time irrespective of underlying ice type, with substantial spatial and vertical variability.
 Due to this consistency, we can state that the thermal resistance is mainly influenced by snow height, resulting in a 2.7 times higher average thermal resistance on ridges (1.42 m2 K W−1) compared to first-year level ice (0.51 m2 K W−1).
 Our findings explain how the scatter of thermal conductivity values directly results from structural properties.
 Now, the only step is to find a quick method to measure snow anisotropy in the field.
 Suggestions to do this are listed in the discussion.

-Snow's thermal conductivity and insulating properties directly impact heat transfer from the underlying sea ice to the atmosphere and directly inhibit ice growth in the winter season (Sturm and Massom2017).
-Due to this, snow accumulation and snow stratigraphy in winter directly influence the mass balance and, consequentially, the energy balance of sea ice (Eicken et al.1995; Fichefet and Maqueda1997; Sturm et al.2002a).
-Snow's thermal conductivity variation stems from the texture, e.g., specific surface area, anisotropy, connectivity, and density (Mellor1977; Sturm et al.1997, 2002a).
+Snow's thermal conductivity and insulating properties directly impact heat transfer from the underlying sea ice to the atmosphere and directly inhibit ice growth in the winter season (Sturm and Massom, 2017).
+Due to this, snow accumulation and snow stratigraphy in winter directly influence the mass balance and, consequentially, the energy balance of sea ice (Eicken et al., 1995; Fichefet and Maqueda, 1997; Sturm et al., 2002a).
+Snow's thermal conductivity variation stems from the texture, e.g., specific surface area, anisotropy, connectivity, and density (Mellor, 1977; Sturm et al., 1997, 2002a).
 Understanding this relationship and heterogeneity requires detailed and numerous microstructural snow measurements.
-The lack of these on Arctic sea ice, due to the inaccessibility of this area in the winter season and shortfalls in the methods (Riche and Schneebeli2013), has limited research on the spatial and temporal variability of heat transfer through the snow.
+The lack of these on Arctic sea ice, due to the inaccessibility of this area in the winter season and shortfalls in the methods (Riche and Schneebeli, 2013), has limited research on the spatial and temporal variability of heat transfer through the snow.
 Calonne et al. (2019) highlight that the thermal conductivity of snow has previously been widely investigated, whereas studies on firn and porous ice are very scarce.
-Consequentially, accurately calculating the energy balance variability of sea ice in the high Arctic has considerable shortcomings (West et al.2020), as we now know that the snow stratigraphy in this region is a complex piece of the puzzle (King et al.2020; Kaltenborn et al.2023).
+Consequentially, accurately calculating the energy balance variability of sea ice in the high Arctic has considerable shortcomings (West et al., 2020), as we now know that the snow stratigraphy in this region is a complex piece of the puzzle (King et al., 2020; Kaltenborn et al., 2023).

 Snow depth and microstructural properties on sea ice are spatially heterogeneous on the meter scale, meaning that heat transfer through the snow cover is highly variable.
-There are three potential processes of heat transfer through the snow: (1) conduction through the ice; (2) conduction, convection, and radiation across air spaces; and (3) phase change and vapor diffusion between the snow grains (Yen et al.1991).
-Conduction and radiation heat transfer through the air spaces is negligible (Sturm et al.2002a) compared to the conduction of heat through the ice due to the high thermal conductivity of ice.
+There are three potential processes of heat transfer through the snow: (1) conduction through the ice; (2) conduction, convection, and radiation across air spaces; and (3) phase change and vapor diffusion between the snow grains (Yen et al., 1991).
+Conduction and radiation heat transfer through the air spaces is negligible (Sturm et al., 2002a) compared to the conduction of heat through the ice due to the high thermal conductivity of ice.
 Convection and vapor diffusion depend on the permeability and hence the ice volume fraction of the snow.
 Due to this, the high ice volume fraction of snow wind slabs on sea ice reduces convection and vapor diffusion.
 As a result, conduction through the ice is the foremost process influencing heat transfer through the snow cover.

 Typically, density is used to parameterize thermal conductivity because of the first-order dependency between thermal conductivity and density.
 Lecomte et al. (2013) have tested existing parameterizations on their density datasets.
-It is also a simple, low cost, and quick measurement in the field (Orvig1970; Yen1981; Fukusako1990; Radionov et al.1997; Sturm et al.1997; Warren et al.1999; Sturm et al.2002a; Domine et al.2011; King et al.2020; Arndt2022).
+It is also a simple, low cost, and quick measurement in the field (Orvig, 1970; Yen, 1981; Fukusako, 1990; Radionov et al., 1997; Sturm et al., 1997; Warren et al., 1999; Sturm et al., 2002a; Domine et al., 2011; King et al., 2020; Arndt, 2022).
 However, we are now aware of shortcomings when excluding other necessary textural properties from thermal conductivity parameterizations.
-Developments in X-ray micro-computed tomography (μCT) techniques have enabled snow research to advance by measuring the exact ice structure without damaging it (Coleou et al.2001; Riche and Schneebeli2010), which allows calculations of the snow density in parallel to the microstructure's textural properties.
-The microstructure-based finite element method (FEM) of heat conduction through the ice and the air (Arns et al.2001; Kaempfer et al.2005; Petrasch et al.2008; Calonne et al.2011; Gouttevin et al.2018) is currently the most reliable method to calculate the thermal conductivity of snow (Riche and Schneebeli2013).
+Developments in X-ray micro-computed tomography (μCT) techniques have enabled snow research to advance by measuring the exact ice structure without damaging it (Coleou et al., 2001; Riche and Schneebeli, 2010), which allows calculations of the snow density in parallel to the microstructure's textural properties.
+The microstructure-based finite element method (FEM) of heat conduction through the ice and the air (Arns et al., 2001; Kaempfer et al., 2005; Petrasch et al., 2008; Calonne et al., 2011; Gouttevin et al., 2018) is currently the most reliable method to calculate the thermal conductivity of snow (Riche and Schneebeli, 2013).
 This opens new opportunities to investigate the relationship between textural properties and heat transport.
 This method has never been used to measure the thermal conductivity of snow on sea ice.

 Löwe et al. (2013) highlight that the sample's anisotropy plays a significant role in the heat transfer through the snowpack and presents a parameterization for thermal conductivity using density and anisotropy for snow, specifically for densities below 500 kg m−3.
 However, this parameterization is not adapted to high snow densities.
 Pitman and Zuckerman (1967), Fukusako (1990), Singh (1999), Smith and Jamieson (2014), and Calonne et al. (2019) realized the influence of temperature on the thermal conductivity.
 Calonne et al. (2019) created upper bounds to ensure that the thermal conductivity is in agreement with the thermal conductivity of ice at specific temperatures in the higher density ranges.
 However, their parameterization does not include anisotropy.
 In summary, no current thermal conductivity parameterization includes anisotropy, is precise for high-density snow, and has been tested on snow in the high Arctic.